 Now, I covered the case where the original sender uses traditional email.
 There’s also the case when the sender uses an email open tracking tool or other CRM software dedicated to email marketing.
 Some email solutions allow the sender to embed the code in the email to know precisely when and how many times the recipient opened the email.

 For example, your tracking tool can show that a recipient opened an email from a specific location.
 Then, after some time, you can receive another confirmation that your email was opened from another place in the world.
 This could be evidence that your email was forwarded.

 The message subject can also indicate to the sender that you’ve forwarded the message.
 The abbreviation “FW:” or “FWD:” added to the beginning of the message subject line tells you that the email was originally sent to someone else.

 Nobody likes to receive clumsy and messy emails.
 It’s harder to understand their meaning.
 The only thing you see when you first look at it is chaos.
 Regardless of whether you send or forward a message, the email must be perfect and indicate your professionalism.
 So, what should you do before forwarding professional emails to others?

 Always forward an email from the current message you’re reading.
 By doing so, your recipients will immediately spot the message that you want them to see.
 They won’t have to wade through the dozens of previous answers.
 Trust me, it really makes communication easier and faster.

-If you want to show the conversation history in the email thread clearly, you can add the 'Ticket history' parameter to your email template.
+If you want to clearly show the conversation history in the email thread, you can add the 'Ticket history' parameter to your email template.